• Skip to primary navigation

 Also, don’t forget to keep your eyes and chest up.

-Folding over like a rusty lawn chair before take off gives the illusion of going higher, but in reality its just your head and shoulders that are traveling more distance.
+Folding over like a rusty lawn chair before taking off gives the illusion of going higher, but in reality it’s just your head and shoulders that are traveling more distance.

 How heavy should I go?